Manhattan Community Info | New York City Apartments

 TriBeCa is known to be the Manhattan city with the most growth potential and one of the coolest places to live.Tribeca real estate was once only industrial zoning.
 It has since changed to mixed property use and has given the city many factory buildings that have been turned into open floor plans and large residential lofts throughout.

 Developers are flocking to the area and offering up pre-war industrial looking details to upwards of half a dozen new projects.
 The new developments will have health clubs, media rooms and high speed internet access just to name a few extras.
-Already, buildings that were once used strictly for warehouses or industrial use, have been converted on Franklin Street, N. Moore Street and Leonard Street They have even opened the first luxury hotel called the Tribeca GrandLife Hotel in the year 2000 at the north end.
+Already, buildings that were once used strictly for warehouses or industrial use, have been converted on Franklin Street, N. Moore Street and Leonard Street.
 There is a high level of privacy in Tribeca which attracts celebrities such as Robert DeNiro and Mariah Carey.

 The first settlers in Soho cultivated farmland.
 Needless to say things have changed!
 Located south of Houston St and north of Canal St. The local government filled in the neighborhood's canal (aptly named Canal Street), and started the first major transition for the area.
 In 1825 Soho was one of the most densely populated neighborhoods in Manhattan.
 Now it is considered by many to be one of the hippest places on the map.
 You can browse the eateries and shops all day.
 Even the beaches of Manhattan are famous!